Use our community hub form if you need support and advice.

 For queries relating to COVID-19, phone 01273 293 117 and select option 2.
 You'll be directed to the Community Hub.

 If you are over 18, require food or shopping related support and can afford to pay for this, phone 01273 293 117 and select option 3.
 You'll be directed to Food Support at Impact Initiatives.

 If you need help to stay safe and well, or if you need care and support, phone Access Point on 01273 295 555.

 Emergency help with food, energy bills and other essentials

-If you need help to pay for essentials you can't live without, apply for help from our Local Discretionary Social Fund.
+If you receive benefits and need help to pay for essentials you can't live without, apply for help from our Local Discretionary Social Fund.